-This is the second of five posts talking about the SOLID principles.
+This is the third of five posts talking about the SOLID principles.
 This principles are a great guide to write good source code.
 Each post will talk about one of the principles:

 - S Single responsability principle